 Another purpose for this type of loan is debt consolidation, which involves taking out a new loan to pay off preexisting debts.

-According to Experian, most signature loans tend to be smaller than other types of loans.1 Getting a larger one is possible, but they are less common due to the lack of collateral.
+According to Experian, since they’re unsecured loans, most signature loans tend to be smaller than other types of loans.1 Getting a larger one is possible, but they are less common due to the lack of collateral.

 They’re called “character loans” for a reason; with this type of loan, the lender is trusting that you are a responsible person and will pay back the money.
 This type of loan is by nature a bigger risk for the lender.